Preparing to take the Praxis®️ ESOL exam?

 The meaning of eye contact and it’s implications varies from one culture to another.
 In the United States and in many western European countries, eye contact is considered polite.
 It shows respect, interest, and engagement in the conversation.
 In other cultures, however, eye contact can convey a different meaning.
 For example, in many Asian cultures, avoiding eye contact is considered a sign of respect.
 In other cultures, a child making eye contact with an adult can be considered an act of defiance.
 It is important that educators understand that the meaning of eye contact varies across cultures.
 A student who is not maintaining eye contact may not be showing disrespect or disinterest, but is instead not used to making extended eye contact with their teachers.

-And that’s some basic info about the Culture content category.
+And that’s some basic info about the Culture content category of the Praxis®️ ESOL exam.

 The Professionalism and Advocacy content category has about 13 multiple-choice questions, which accounts for about 11% of the test.